mantidproject/mantid/docs/source/release/v4.1.0/reflectometry.rst

 Removed
 #######

 - Version 1 of `FindReflectometryLines` has been removed.
-Use :ref:`FindReflectometryLines-v2 <almg-FindReflectometryLines>` instead.
+Use :ref:`FindReflectometryLines-v2 <algm-FindReflectometryLines>` instead.

 :ref:`Release 4.1.0 <v4.1.0>`